 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
 This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
 I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
 Read more here.

 At the time of writing, a single share of Amazon costs north of $3,000.
-Fractional shares allow you to use M1’s account minimum deposit ($100) to buy roughly 1/33 of a share of Amazon, letting every penny go to work for you.
+Thankfully, we can use what are called fractional shares to invest in Amazon with much less than that.
+Fractional shares allow you to use M1's account minimum deposit ($100) to buy roughly 1/33 of a share of Amazon stock.
 After the initial $100 deposit when opening a new account, you can buy new shares of stock in the future whenever your cash balance reaches at least $25.

 Opening an account with a brokerage will only take about 10 minutes.
 From that point you can connect your bank account to deposit money into your investment account.
 Then just type in what's called the ticker symbol – the unique identifying abbreviation for the stock – for Amazon (AMZN) and place the order.
 It's that simple!
 You can obviously buy Amazon alongside other stocks in your portfolio, or invest entirely in Amazon.